kalp9197/airgradient-map/README.md

 5. **Check the UI**

-The application is running on `http://localhost:3000/` and calls http://localhost:3001/ for the backend for data
+The application is running on `http://localhost:3000/` and calls http://localhost:3001/ for the backend for data you should see the map with the data showing up.

-you should see the map with the data showing up.
+Please note that the compile log shows running on `http://0.0.0.0:3000/` but this will cause CORS issues.
+So make sure you run on `http://localhost:3000/`.